 Be sure to mulch all new plantings and re mulch older plants.
 Use 3″ of mulch around your plants.
 Keep the mulch away from the immediate base of the plant.
 Mulching keeps the ground and roots of your plants cooler and holds the moisture in the soil.
 New plantings will do fine no matter what the temperature if they are watered well and mulch is used.
 You can cut your water use by up to 50% by mulching and your plants will do so much better.
 You can use shredded bark or chunk bark or compost or even gravel will work as mulch but gravel will reflect heat onto your plants so it will not be as good as bark or compost.
 If you aren’t mulching, I would strongly advise that you do.
 Your plants will get through hot spells with no adverse effect.
 You can plant any time of the year with no adverse effects.
 IT REALLY HELPS!

 We are open everyday.
 Monday through Saturday from 9 to 5 and Sunday from 10 to 4.
-We are always here at 8 so if you want to get here early we welcome that.
+We are always here at 8 except not till 9 on Sunday so if you want to get here early we welcome that.

-We’ve had a beautiful spring and all the plants are looking really nice and inventory is full.
+We’ve had a beautiful wet spring with plenty of water for planting and all the plants are looking really nice and inventory is full.
+All our plants are fully acclimated to our climate.
+We don’t protect them under shade cloth so they can go into your landscape and not miss a beat because they are used to the weather.
 If for some reason we don’t have what you are looking for, we can order it and usually have it here in a week or two.